 Please check out the websites below for more information and recommendations.

 First, I would see where you are in the process.
 Do you have any experience?
 Have you ever had lessons?
 I ask what your goals are and what kind of music you enjoy.
-From there we pick the right method course books, and supplemental music as we go along to help you reach your goals.
-In singing, the most important part is having excellent breath support and finding the richest, most resonant part of a student’s voice as well as techniques to gain emotional connection to what you’re singing because this is more important than a flawless voice.
+From there we pick the right method course books and supplemental music as we go along to help you reach your goals.
+In singing, the most important part is having excellent breath support and finding the richest, most resonant part of your voice as well as techniques to gain an emotional connection to what you’re singing because this is more important than a flawless voice.

 Years of private instruction as well as a degree in music, a teaching credential and many experiences performing gives me the experience to teach music.
 Additionally, the most important skill is having the ability to explain and instruct in a way that makes it easier and more successful for the student.
 Not all people that can do can teach!

-I charge $30 for each half hour lesson.
+I charge $35 for each half-hour lesson.
 Lessons are weekly.

 It is important to find a teacher you feel comfortable with.
 As a teacher, I am supportive, patient, and create a warm, encouraging atmosphere.

 Ask a teacher what their policies are on practicing, pricing, and teaching style.
-Do they allow their students to choose music they are interested in, along with the fundamental requirements.
-Do they have a thorough approach, not leaving gaps in their instruction.
-For example I’ve encountered students who play beautifully but when presented with a song of equal difficulty, cannot read the notes, or perhaps they have no knowledge of theory and how music is put together with no understanding of chords, harmony or improvising.
+Do they allow their students to choose the music they are interested in, along with the fundamental requirements?
+Do they have a thorough approach, not leaving gaps in instruction?
+For example, I’ve encountered students who play beautifully but when presented with a song of equal difficulty, cannot read the notes, or perhaps they have no knowledge of theory and how music is put together with no understanding of chords, harmony, or improvising.